 It is essential that you make sure that all of your injuries – no matter how “minor” they may seem to you right after a crash– are reported to and documented by the police, firefighters, EMTs or ambulance personnel, and to anyone who asks you at the scene or later to any doctors, nurses and medical staff at a hospital’s emergency room.

 The old adage that if it isn’t written down, it doesn’t exist applies well here.
 Insurance company adjusters will be reluctant to pay for expensive medical treatment later if it is not documented at the scene or shortly afterwards.
-The insurance company defending the case for the at-fault driver who caused the car accident will likewise be more inclined to fight the claim and lower the injury settlement value of the claim if there was a long delay or big gap of time before an injury is documented in the medical records.
+The insurance company defending the case for the at-fault driver who caused the car accident in Michigan will likewise be more inclined to fight the claim and lower the injury settlement value of the claim if there was a long delay or big gap of time before an injury is documented in the medical records.
 As an injury attorney who has helped hundreds of people, let me stress that this is crucial both for ensuring that you receive the necessary medical care and for protecting your legal rights that all of your injuries are documented in your medical records.
 It is very common for neck and back injuries to get progressively worse instead of getting better, and when people fail to properly document the pain they are feeling shortly after a crash because they erroneously believe they will quickly get better it can cause enormous future problems for them.

 Report everywhere you may be hurting.
 This can often include: